sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 **Step overview**

-In this step, I measure the percentage of in-season ingredients in HelloFresh recipes for each month.
-The query matches every fresh ingredient from the recipes with the seasonality table to check if it’s in season that month.
+With the seasonality map complete and the most common ingredients identified, the next step is to measure how closely HelloFresh recipes follow the seasonal calendar.
+This step calculates the percentage of in-season ingredients in HelloFresh recipes for each month by matching every fresh ingredient with the seasonality table to see if it is in season at that time.

 It calculates both:
 - the overall monthly percentage of in-season ingredients across all recipes
 - the average percentage of in-season ingredients per recipe

-The output shows, per month: total fresh ingredient mentions, how many are in season, the overall percentage in season, and the recipe-level average percentage in season.
+The output shows, per month, total fresh ingredient mentions, how many are in season, the overall percentage in season, and the recipe level average percentage in season.

 ```sql
 WITH clean_seasonality AS (